 Former Maharashtra DGP Arvind Inamdar dead

-Former Maharashtra Director General of Police Arvind Inamdar, who was instrumental in training and guiding Mumbai Police's famous `encounter specialists', died at a private hospital here on Friday.
+Former Maharashtra Director General of Police Arvind Inamdar died at a private hospital here on Friday.
 Inamdar (79), suffering from age-related ailments, was undergoing treatment at the hospital since last week and breathed his last at 2.20 am, a police official said here.

 Inamdar, who had investigated the infamous 1994 Jalgaon sex scandal among other high-profile cases, served as state DGP from October 1997 to January 2000.
 The 1983 batch of state police officials, many among whom earned fame as `encounter specialists' and were credited with breaking the back of the Mumbai underworld, had trained under Inamdar when he was director of the Maharashtra Police Academy.